- Introduction

 Polars using pyproject.toml

 That’s all well and good, but what if we don’t have a project, but still want to check certain files on the command line.
-We have 4 options:
+We have four options:

-For me, #4 is the preferred option for the way I work (although I am trying to use pyproject.toml more often, even for sandbox directories).
+For me, option four is preferred for the way I work (although I am trying to use pyproject.toml more often, even for sandbox directories).
 I now have a default ruff.toml in my Windows home directory and a symbolic link to the Ruff directory:

 # Needs to be run as *PowerShell Admin (only Admin can create links)